Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Model formulation

 where $l_a, l_r > 0$ denote the length scales of the attraction and repulsion, respectively, and ${C_a, C_r > 0}$ are their corresponding strengths.
-The derivative reads
+In general, this potential is used for parameter values that induce short-range repulsion combined with long-range attraction---a canonical mechanism underlying self-organization and swarming behavior \cite{leverentz2009, topaz2008}.
+For our numerical investigations, however, we choose parameters that lead to effective local attraction, where the repulsive component primarily regulates the attraction.
+Throughout this manuscript, we fix $L=5$, $C_a=4$, $l_a=\frac{1}{40}L$, $C_r=1$, and $l_r=\frac{1}{100}L$.
+This parameter regime yields clustering dynamics as analyzed in~\cite{wehlitz2025}.
+An exemplary trajectory of the dynamics is plotted in~\Cref{fig:diffusion_maps_SPDE_Morse_a}. \end{ex}

-where $\mathrm{sgn}$ denotes the sign function.
-In general, this potential is used for parameter values that induce short-range repulsion combined with longe-range attraction---a canonical mechanism underlying self-organization and swarming behavior \cite{leverentz2009, topaz2008}.
-However, the parameter values can also be chosen in such a way that a local attraction is induced (where the repulsive component does not act effectively, but regulates the attraction), with the resulting clustering dynamics being analyzed in~\cite{wehlitz2025}. \end{ex} \paragraph{Parameter values.} All numerical simulations of particle concentrations are performed for $N=10^3$ particles moving on a torus of length $L>0$ with periodic boundary conditions.
+\paragraph{Simulation parameter values.} All numerical simulations of particle concentrations are performed for $N=10^3$ particles moving on a torus of length $L>0$ with periodic boundary conditions.
 Regularized solutions to the SPDE~\eqref{eq:Dean-Kawasaki} are obtained via a finite difference scheme \cite{cornalba2023dean,wehlitz2025} with grid size $h=L\cdot 2^{-8}$ and time step $dt_{\text{sim}}=0.001$.
-We set $L=2\pi$ and $a=0.25$ for the multichromatic interaction potential of~\Cref{ex1} and $L=5$ in combination with $C_a=4$, $l_a=\frac{1}{4}L$, $C_r=1$, $l_r=\frac{1}{100}L$ for the Morse potential of~\Cref{ex2}.
-In both cases, the diffusion coefficient is set to $\sigma=0.4$.
+In Examples~\ref{ex1} and \ref{ex2}, the diffusion coefficient is set to $\sigma=0.4$, which in both cases is below the respective critical noise strengths, thus enabling clustering behavior~\cite{carrillo2020, bertoli2025}.

 \quad